 Time: 9-10:30 a.m.

 Everyone wants to be paid accurately and on time.
 What can you, as a staff member, do to ensure your employees, and yourself, are paid right the first time?
-Steve Miller, as Director of Payroll Operations, Customer Service & Training, will lead our session and give an overview of IU's payroll process and describe everyone's roles and responsibilities.
+Steve Miller, as HR Business Partner and Director of Employee Services, Training & Communications, will lead our session and provide an overview of IU's payroll process and describe everyone's roles and responsibilities.
 Steve will also discuss how university payroll policies should be applied to scenarios within your department.

 This UFF session will provide an overview of the payroll process at the university.
 For step-by-step guidance check out the Procedures and Policies page on University Payroll’s website.